lucashzhang/cdc-public-21/README.md

 Additional JavaScript libraries used:
 - [Framer/Motion](https://www.framer.com/motion/): Useful and performative JavaScript Animation Library
-- [Node-sass](https://sass-lang.com/): For styling, I personally dislike using CSS frameworks, but I still appreciate things that make CSS easier
+- [Node-sass](https://sass-lang.com/): For easier styling.
+I personally dislike using CSS frameworks, but I still appreciate things that make CSS easier

 [**Strapi**](https://strapi.io/): Strapi is NodeJS content management system.
 We are using it so that all directors can update site content with the minimum computer science knowledge.
 That way changes and new configurations can be made to the site as quickly as possible.